 If you don’t test your data center power backup from time to time, you’ll never know if it will work.

 Bigger data centers may need weekly generator testing.
-Not only does the generator itself have to work, but the fuel it uses must always be in good condition.
-The degradation of diesel fuel, when kept too long, is a potential problem here.
+The generator itself must work, and the fuel it uses must always be in good condition.
+Diesel fuel degradation, when kept too long, is a potential problem here.

 Are data centers fated to use diesel generators for the foreseeable future, or is renewable energy already a viable option?
 Give us your point of view in the Comments section below.